mckennapsean/dissertation/content/07-reflect.md

 reflected on this project using the design activity framework in order to identify pitfalls and clarify the reasons why this project strayed from being a problem-driven design study.
-We discovered that the design activity framework can apply to steps of a technique-driven design process and enabled us to identify further pitfalls for design study research.
+We discovered that the design activity framework can apply to steps of a technique-driven design process and enable us to identify further pitfalls for design study research.
 Lastly, we uncovered in this reflection that visualization ideas in technique-driven work can span across more levels of the nested model, such as a new algorithm.